On the picket lines with Hollywood actors and writers - ExBulletin

 Former co-stars and acquaintances have reunited at protests.
 Some had not seen each other since the start of the coronavirus pandemic more than three years ago.

-The first full day of the double strike was marked by great energy – joy and unity mixed with anger and frustration.
+The first full day of the double strike was marked by energetic joy and unity mixed with anger and frustration.

 For actor Stacey Travis, who has been an active participant in SAG-AFTRA for years, the decision to strike was not taken lightly.